 - Tear four sheets of aluminum foil, scrunch them up into balls and place them in the bottom of the crockpot.

-- Remove the giblets from the chicken, rinse with cold water and pat dry.
+- Remove the giblets from the chicken and pat the chicken dry with a paper towel.

 - The aluminum foil balls help elevate the chicken so it isn’t just sitting on the bottom of the crockpot.

 - The seasonings listed above are just suggestions.
 Use your own favorite spices, or try adding some grated garlic or lemon zest to the mix!